arkig/spark-ec2/README.md

 * Spark in standalone mode (yarn not yet enabled)
 * Tachyon
-* Hadoop DFS running on the instance's local disks.
+* Hadoop DFS running on the instances' local disks.
 * Ganglia
 * Any RPMs (for additional software)